Skip to main content

 💡 Keep in mind, if you haven't logged in to the Academy since we merged with Webex Academy, read our quick guide to logging in.

 We highly recommend that you choose at least one member of your team to be your Onsite expert.
 For events larger than 1,000 people, we recommend at least two experts.
 They'll learn how to configure the Onsite App, create badges, deploy the equipment, and help print badges.
-Once you've picked an expert, give them these resources to get started:
+When you've chosen an expert, give them these resources to get started:

 Remember, Webex Events Registration is the ultimate pairing with Webex Events Onsite for ease of use and reduced maintenance.
 If you're using a different registration system, make sure you have a planned date for finalizing and uploading your attendees, with plenty of time to spare for testing.